JalalAmeerzai/ch-api-docs/ch-access-service.md

 3. Call the **Multipass Token Service** to generate a MultiPass token (for Shopify).
 4. Call the **Organization Service** to see if the user's email matches one of Sounds True's recognized organizations.
 5. Call the **User Service** to add a create the new user in the Customer Hub.
 6. Call the **UserProduct Service** to associate purchased and FREE gift products (including Organization gift products) to the user's account in the Customer Hub.
+It also associates matching items from Guest Checkouts (based on `email`).
+7. If there are any courses, try and register them in Thinkific throught the Thinkific service

 Please see [_Architecture Diagrams_](https://drive.google.com/file/d/1cyy6wLrcHLeN8LrffshQYgKdVKkuexhJ/view?usp=sharing), _User Flows_ tab for the _User Registration Process_.